TritonDataCenter/manta-buckets-mdapi/README.md

 * `thread_stack_size` - The stack size (in bytes) for worker threads.
 The default is 2 MiB.
 * `thread_name_prefix` - The name prefix of threads spawned by the Tokio Runtime's thread pool.
-The default is `boray-woker-`.
+The default is `buckets-mdapi-worker-`.

 ## Testing